Photosynthese

 Here lies the crucial detail that most people don't know.

 This means: under natural conditions, plants are CO₂-limited (their performance is restricted by too little CO₂).
-They cannot fully exploit their photosynthetic potential because the raw material CO₂ is simply not available in sufficient quantities.
+They cannot exploit their full photosynthetic potential because the raw material CO₂ is simply not available in sufficient quantities.

 What Happens When Photosynthesis Stalls